 - Ensure that all hardware, software, applications, systems, video and multimedia purchased or developed by the unit are accessible and, as applicable, compatible with assistive technology.

-- Submit to the Executive Director of Student Accessibility/Title IX Officer and Dean (or designee) a written request for an exception in the event it is not technically possible or it would constitute a fundamental alteration or undue burden to make specific electronic information, communication and technology accessible.
-If is not possible, the Dean or their designee needs to formally document the rationale, and provide that documentation to the Executive Director of Student Accessibility/Title IX Officer.
+- Submit to the Senior Accessibility Specialist/Title IX Coordinator and Dean (or designee) a written request for an exception in the event it is not technically possible or it would constitute a fundamental alteration or undue burden to make specific electronic information, communication and technology accessible.
+If is not possible, the Dean or their designee needs to formally document the rationale, and provide that documentation to the Senior Accessibility Specialist/Title IX Coordinator

 Instructional Faculty and Faculty Program Directors